Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Higher-algebra of dense 2-holonomies/2-monodromies

-The degeneracy neighborhood around the central vertex $v_\circ$ then carries the data of \textit{both} of the $U(1)$ phases $\sigma_{123},\sigma_{1'2'3'}$ provided by \textbf{Definition \ref{nonreg-glue}}.
+The degeneracy neighbourhood around the central vertex $v_\circ$ then carries the data of \textit{both} of the $U(1)$ phases $\sigma_{123},\sigma_{1'2'3'}$ provided by \textbf{Definition \ref{nonreg-glue}}.
 This stacking of the graphs induces a "fusion operation" (cf. \cite{Waldorf2015TransgressiveLG}) on the $U(1)$-gerbes,

 along the vertical composition operation $\otimes$ on the 2-graph sheaves.
 As such, we can denote the $U(1)$-gerbe attached to $\Gamma$ by $\sigma\cup\sigma'$.

 On the other hand, for $i=1,2,3$, let $\Gamma_i$ denote the graph consisting of two fundamental 2-simplices $\Delta_i,\Delta_i'$ glued along their source edges $e_i^1\cong e_i'^1$.
 If we introduce the following additional gluing data $(e^{(')})_i^2\cong (e^{(')})_{i+1}^3$ for $i-1 \in\bbZ_3$, then we also obtain the graph $\Gamma$ as defined above; see fig. \ref{fig:compat}.
 However, the $U(1)$ phase which is obtained in this manner is given instead by the following composite sheaf isomorphisms